 10. Give your text a rainbow or ombré effect

 Let me start with a disclaimer: this is tough to master.
 But the end result is very cool.
-In order to achieve this effect, you need to type out your content before selecting it all, or the word(s) you want to ombré.
+Here’s a little tutorial:

-To create a rainbow effect, you’ll slide across the color spectrum while also sliding across each letter simultaneously.
+- Still keeping your thumb on the first letter, use your other to create a rainbow effect by sliding across the color spectrum while also sliding across each letter simultaneously.
 To create an ombré effect, you’ll go from top to bottom or bottom to top.

 You can watch this in action in the GIF below: